-Jurisdiction of Supreme Court concurrent with that of Magistrate's Court
+Jurisdiction of Supreme Court concurrent with that of Magistrates' Court

-20. No jurisdiction conferred upon the court in any way restricts or affects the jurisdiction of the Supreme Court, but the Supreme Court has in all causes and matters, civil and criminal, an original jurisdiction concurrent with the jurisdiction of the court.
+20. No jurisdiction conferred upon the court in any way restricts or affects the jurisdiction of the Supreme Court, but the Supreme Court has in all causes and matters, civil and criminal, an original jurisdiction concurrent with the jurisdiction of the Magistrates' Court.